Operationalising Representation in Natural Language Processing: Discussion

 \subsubsection{How to Approximate the \texttt{control} Condition?}

 In order to satisfy the \hyperlink{control condition}{\texttt{control} condition}, an intervention must preserve the predictions of probes for \textit{all} properties $Y \neq Z$.
-One might worry that this condition is overly stringent, rendering it hard to apply in practice.
-There are two strands to this worry: \begin{itemize} \item First, how should we circumscribe the class of properties $Y \neq Z$ which we want to control for, given that we can't train probes for every property? \item Second, given that properties share a common representational vehicle $h(D)$, is it actually possible to change information about one property without affecting predictions about others?
-(This worry has extra force when properties are correlated.) \end{itemize} To respond to the first strand, note that any attempt to evaluate counterfactuals about models by intervening on their activations will run into the same problem (identifying possible `confounders') at some stage in the process.
+There are two questions this raises: \begin{itemize} \item First, how should we circumscribe the class of properties $Y \neq Z$ which we want to control for, given that we can't train probes for every property? \item Second, given that properties share a common representational vehicle $h(D)$, is it actually possible to change information about one property without affecting predictions about others?
+(This question is especially pressing when properties are correlated.) \end{itemize} Note the first question (how to identify possible `confounders'?) arises at some stage in the process for any attempt to evaluate counterfactuals about models by intervening on their activations.
 In all cases, then, we'll pick some finite subset of possible properties to control for.
 One benefit of the framework I've introduced is that, given a pattern of activations $h(D)$ and a property $Y$, it's cheap to probe for $Y$, meaning we can be liberal with the set of properties we control for (liberalism seems sensible here; there is no problem with controlling for redundant properties, whereas we don't want to miss relevant properties).
 In general, I take it that the set of properties we control for will depend on the sorts of representational explanations we want to evaluate (in other words, we will want to control for properties which feature in some plausible explanation of system behaviour); these explanations could come from domain-specific experts or -- as is increasingly common -- from the model itself, via appropriate prompting.
+Some properties we want to control for will doubtless be quite `alien', not reducible to existing concepts at a first glance.\footnote{Thanks to an anonymous referee for discussion on this point.} Various techniques exist for searching for these properties, via investigation of the geometry of the activation space (\cite{Chung_Abbott_2021}) or automated identification of shared features of sets of inputs which excite particular neurons (\cite{bills2023language}).

 Having selected a finite set of properties to control for, there are also ways of approximating controlling for unconsidered properties, (e.g.) via appropriate regularisation (choosing interventions $a$ which satisfy the \hyperlink{ablate condition}{\texttt{ablate}} or \hyperlink{modify condition}{\texttt{modify}} conditions with the smallest possible distance between $a(h(s))$ and $h(s)$ on some metric).